schmoelder/diss/doc/04_implementation/04_optimization.md

 The total number of metrics depends on the number of evaluation objects, objectives and nonlinear constraint functions, and metrics per function.
 ```

-Callback functions can also be incorporated into the optimization problem to facilitate monitoring of the optimization progress.
+Callback functions can also be incorporated into the optimization problem to monitor progress.
 Any callable can serve as a callback, for instance to plot chromatograms or log intermediate results.
 In single-objective optimization, the callback is called with the best individual found so far; in multi-objective optimization, it is called for every member of the current Pareto front.
 Like objective and nonlinear constraint functions, callbacks are typically implemented using an evaluation toolchain (see {numref}`evaluation_steps` and {numref}`callbacks`).